 “My earliest memories involve trips to the library, choosing books, holding whole worlds in my hands, turning the pages and disappearing into those worlds.

-I’m proud to be an ambassador for The Footpath Library, a project that takes the library on a trip to the streets and puts the world into the hands of homeless people.”
+I’m proud to be an ambassador for The Footpath Library, a project that takes the library on a trip to the streets and puts the world into the hands of people experiencing homelessness.”

 Emily Maguire (NSW)